RafigRzayev/BasicCppCourseProjects/HomeWork2/README.md

 7) Calculate number of 1s in bit representation of number

-8) For number n, and index i, check if index at binary representation of n is corresponds to 1
+8) For number n, and index i, check if index at binary representation of n corresponds to 1